nokiatech/heif/README.md

+# NO LONGER MAINTAINED

+This tool filled a need at a time when there were limited options for managing HEIF files.
+Luckily, there are now multiple high-quality options available.
+At pushd, we are using https://github.com/monostream/tifig

 # High Efficiency Image File Format (HEIF)
 HEIF is a visual media container format standardized by the Moving Picture Experts Group (MPEG) for storage and sharing of images and image sequences.
 It is based on the well-known ISO Base Media File Format (ISOBMFF) standard.
 HEIF Reader/Writer Engine is an implementation of HEIF standard in order to demonstrate its powerful features and capabilities.